 Students will want to consider which Clinical Psychology program format will work with their lifestyle – an online clinical psychology degree program may be convenient while many students choose a local campus-based program.
 Use the settings on GradSchools.com search by city, state or country and find your preferred location.
 You will want to look at the curriculum and consider specializations that might be relevant or the research experience of the faculty.
 Browse our directory and consider your options to find the Ph.D. or Psy.D. program that is the best fit for your goals and interest.

 SEARCH TIP: Look for programs that are APA accredited

 Both Psy.D. and Ph.D. degree programs in clinical psychology involve lecture-based courses, clinical practical experience and a dissertation project.
-While PsyD programs commonly emphasize clinical practice; Ph.D. programs are frequently more research-oriented.
+While PsyD Clinical Psychology programs commonly emphasize clinical practice; Clinical Psychology PhD Programs are frequently more research-oriented.
 Nonetheless, students in both PsyD and PhD programs usually engage in clinical practica and internships.

-The Doctor of Philosophy (Ph.D.) in Clinical Psychology is a research-based graduate degree program
+The Doctor of Philosophy PhD Clinical Psychology Programs are research-based graduate degree programs